 Additionally, by paying fixed a service fee to a hosted phone system, companies can more accurately budget for telecommunication services each month.

 The most apparent problem of a hosted phone system is that you are reliant on an outside organization for your business’ telecommunications.
 Any changes to numbers, adding users or unifying your communications will need to be handled by your provider.

 Another potential drawback to a hosted phone system derives from its cost structure.
-As it has a monthly recurring service charge, its total cost of ownership over the lifespan of the phone system is typically higher than if you had bought the system outright and hosted it on-premise.
+As it has a monthly recurring service charge, its total cost of ownership over the lifespan of the phone system is typically higher than if you had bought the system outright and hosted it in your space.

-A non-hosted phone system is a more traditional telecommunications service which is hosted on-premise.
+A non-hosted phone system is a more traditional telecommunications service that is hosted within your office.
 Using a non-hosted system eliminates the need for reliance on an external company to manage your telephone system because the user owns and maintains the system independently.